FrancesCoronel/personal-website-v3/_posts/2017-01-23-spotify-to-mp3.md

 ---
-title: "Convert a Spotify Playlist to MP3 Files"
+title: "Convert a Spotify Playlist to MP3 Files 🎵"
 excerpt: Want to convert all your favorite tunes from your Spotify playlist to mp3 files that can be imported to iTunes?
 Look no further.
 date: 2017-01-23
 header: